amjith/flask-skel/README.md

 ### Setup the database and migrations.

+    export GMAIL_PASSWD='test'   # This enables sending emails using your gmail account when an error happens.
     PYTHONPATH=. alembic revision --autogenerate -m 'Initial setup.'   # Create an initial migration.
     PYTHONPATH=. alembic upgrade head  # Upgrade the database to the newly created migration.

 ### Run the project.

-    python run.py  # Start the flask dev server that serves on port 5000.
+    export GMAIL_PASSWD='test'   # This enables sending emails using your gmail account when an error happens. python run.py  # Start the flask dev server that serves on port 5000.

 Visit http://localhost:5000 to bask in the glory.